tydar/eleventy-personal-blog/posts/til-golang-time-parse.md

 panic: parsing time "Sep  5 13:32:02 dnsmasq[8211]: query[AAAA] crawl.akrasiac.org from <INTERNAL IP>": extra text: " dnsmasq[8211]: query[AAAA] crawl.akrasiac.org from <INTERNAL IP>"
 ```

 The result of a properly formed call to `time.Parse(...)` with an appropriate `layout` and `value` is a Go time object.
-By default, unless your string includes time zone information, the time zone for the new time is UTC. `time.ParseInLocation(...)` provides the ability to define a time zone by providing a `Location` parameter.
+By default, unless your string includes time zone information, the time zone for the new time is UTC. `time.ParseInLocation(...)` provides the ability to define a time zone by providing a `Location` parameter, such as one returned by `time.FixedZone(...)` or `time.LoadLocation(...)`.